 How does a potato battery work?
 The zinc (on the surface of the galvanized nail or screw) and copper (in the penny or wire) react together to produce chemical energy.
 The potato acts as an electrolyte between these two dissimilar metals.
 This chemical energy is then converted to electric energy as the current flows through the circuit.

 This basic experiment is based on the use of a potato, however, many fruits (lemons and limes, for example) and vegetables can also work as potential batteries!
 For the zinc electrode, a large galvanized nail or screw works well.
 Nails with a thick, rough zinc texture are preferable to galvanized nails that are smooth.

-Push both the nail and the wire deep into the potato.
-Measure voltage output by the potato battery with a voltmeter.
+Step 1: Push both the nail and the wire deep into the potato, as illustrated above in Figure 1.
+Measure the voltage output by the potato battery with a voltmeter.
 Now, wasn’t that easy?

 Step 2: Seriously, though, experiment with different metals, electrode depths, and electrode spacings to obtain the greatest voltage possible from the potato.
 Try increasing the copper surface area by wrapping the wire around a copper penny.